 2. What prompted you to create this book?

-Nathan: I started to came across many similar stories of people who had encountered disability whilst in missions and the stories were quite similar: the disability was tough…but it was what God chose to used most powerfully for his Glory and kingdom building.
+Nathan: I started to come across many similar stories of people who had encountered disability whilst in missions and the stories were quite similar: the disability was tough…but it was what God chose to use most powerfully for his Glory and kingdom building.
 It was a story that needed to be told.

 Dave: My wife and her two siblings all contracted malaria when the family served in Nigeria doing medical missions work.
 My sister-in-law developed a high fever which left her intellectually disabled.
 To get help for her, the family returned to the States.
 Of course, there was very little help to offer.
 When my wife’s family tried to return to Africa, they were unable to raise support and finally gave up their dream of returning to service in Nigeria for pastorates in New York and Pennsylvania.
 When I entered the picture, their experience was just a story, which they told to me with broken hearts.
 My motivation for Disability in Mission was fueled by a desire to see that my family’s experience doesn’t necessarily happen to missionaries into whom God providentially places a family member with a disability.